What is Lifecycle Marketing Automation?

 Marketing automation is a marketing and sales solution that takes email marketing, marketing campaigns, lead nurturing and reporting to the next level.
 It’s really gaining more popularity and attention these days, too.
 According to Focus Research, marketing automation has seen the fastest growth of any CRM-related segment in the last 5 years.

 “Profile and engagement scoring can’t always give you information about the relationship a person or business has with your brand.”

 Scoring is a leading feature when it comes to lifecycle marketing automation.
 Marketing automation platforms can score leads based on how they engage with campaigns or content.
 Scoring can also be based on demographics or lead attributes such as business size, title, revenue and location.
 These scores can build highly desirable stack-ranked lists of prospective car buyers for sales teams to contact.

-How Do I Know if Lifecycle Marketing Automation is Right for my Dealership?
+How Do I Know if Lifecycle Marketing Automation is Right for my Business?

-Here are some statements to consider when evaluating marketing automation solutions to help determine whether or not it could be a good fit for your dealership:
+Here are some statements to consider when evaluating marketing automation software or solutions to help determine whether or not it could be a good fit for your business:

 - Your sales process takes weeks or even months from beginning to end.

-- You want to send different messages to different contacts based upon profile attributes, level of engagement and/or lifecycle stage.
+- You want to send different messages to different contacts based upon profile attributes, level of engagement and/or customer lifecycle stages.

 - You want to measure the ROI of marketing efforts based upon engagement and moving contacts through your brand’s lifecycle instead of open and click-through rates.